Duke Energy Infrastructure Plan

 Duke Energy filed its request under a law (Senate Enrolled Act 560) passed by the Indiana General Assembly in 2013.

-Indiana Code 8-1-39 allows electric and natural gas utilities to submit 7-year infrastructure improvement plans for IURC approval.
-It requires the IURC to rule within 210 days once such a request is filed.
+Indiana Code 8-1-39 allows electric and natural gas utilities to submit infrastructure improvement plans for IURC approval.
+A plan may cover a 5- to 7-year range.
+The IURC must rule within 210 days once such a request is filed.

 - Once a plan receives IURC approval, the utility may request incremental rate increases every 6 months to pay for the projects.
 The rate adjustment is referred to as the Transmission, Distribution and Storage System Improvement Charge (TDSIC).
 The IURC has 120 days to rule on such a request.